trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 1. Clone the source repository of the [Protocol Reference Implementation](https://github.com/secure-device-onboard/pri) (PRI).
 In the rest of this section, the absolute path of this folder is referred to as <sdo-pri-root\>.

 2. Build the PRI by following the steps mentioned in its [README](https://github.com/secure-device-onboard/pri/blob/master/README.md).
-Alternatively, run the command
+Alternatively, run following command:

     ```
     mvn package
     ```

-    The build creates and copies the Rendezvous and Device WAR/JAR files into their respective \<sdo-pri-root\>/demo directory.
+    The build creates and copies the Rendezvous and Device WAR/JAR files into their respective <sdo-pri-root\>/demo directory.

 3.  <sdo-pri-root\> has the following directories, which are used during the IOT Platform SDK execution.